This article was originally published in Law360 on September 24, 2019.

 The FLSA does not preempt state wage and hour law.
 This limits the impact of the Kenney ruling on employees of cannabis businesses in states like California, New York, Massachusetts, Washington and Oregon, where the state wage and hour protections are more employee-friendly.

 The most lasting impact of the Kenney ruling may be on the legal cannabis industry itself.
-The Tenth Circuit echoed this in finding that applying the FLSA prevents the “unlawful businesses from procuring an unfair advantage over all other legitimate employers who are required to comply with federal overtime laws.”
+The 10th Circuit echoed this in finding that applying the FLSA prevents the “unlawful businesses from procuring an unfair advantage over all other legitimate employers who are required to comply with federal overtime laws.”

 The bottom line is that, ultimately, regulation levels the playing field, by incentivizing all in the legal cannabis industry to comply with a common minimum standard, in this case, set by the FLSA.